Get Power BI Desktop

 If you're deploying Power BI Desktop to your users with a tool that requires a Windows installer file (.msi file), you can extract the .msi file from the Power BI Desktop installer .exe file.
 Use a third-party tool, such as WiX Toolset.

 As a third-party product, WiX Toolset options might change without notice.
-Check their documentation for the most up-to-date information, and contact their user mailing list for help.
+Check their documentation for the most up-to-date information.

 On the computer where you downloaded the Power BI Desktop installer, install the latest version of the WiX Toolset.